-When I started my own law firm, I quickly discovered that I was, frankly, a better marketer than I ever was a lawyer.
-Growing the business was fun, and I tried lots of things – seminars, Yellow Page ads, networking, the whole enchilada.
+When I started my own law firm, I quickly discovered that an apple doesn’t fall far from the tree.
+I was, frankly, a much better marketer than I ever was a lawyer.
+Growing the business was fun, and I tried everything too – seminars, Yellow Page ads, networking, elephants (no, not really), but yes, the whole enchilada.

-These days, I have a content company and, again, though the methods have changed, I still love playing with marketing – pay-per-click, SEO and SEM, e-newsletters . . .
+These days, I have a content company and run websites for corporate clients, and, again, though the methods have changed, I still love playing with marketing – pay-per-click, SEO and SEM, e-newsletters . . .
 I test them all.

 Yet despite all of this freewheeling marketing experimentation, there is one method, indeed one simple sentence, that, I have discovered, trumps them all, that can make all the difference.